 1. PREHEAT oven to 325°F.

-2. MIX graham crumbs, 3 tablespoons sugar and butter.
-Press onto bottom of a 9-inch springform pan.
+2. MIX the graham crumbs, butter, and 3 tablespoons of sugar.
+Press onto the bottom of a 9-inch springform pan.

-3. BEAT cream cheese, peanut butter and remaining sugar with mixer until blended.
+3. BEAT cream cheese, peanut butter, and remaining sugar with a mixer until blended.
 Add sour cream and vanilla; mix well.
-Add eggs, one at a time, mixing on low speed after each, just until blended.
+Add eggs, one at a time, mixing at low speed after each, just until blended.

-4. TRANSFER three cups batter to a medium bowl; stir in melted chocolate.
-Pour over crust.
-Refrigerate remaining batter until 30 minutes into baking.
+4. TRANSFER three cups of batter to a medium bowl; stir in the melted chocolate.
+Pour over the crust.
+Refrigerate the remaining batter until 30 minutes into baking.

-5. BAKE first layer for 30 minutes; then gently spoon remaining batter over partially baked layer.
-Continue to bake for a total of 1 hour or until center is almost set.
+5. BAKE the first layer for 30 minutes; then gently spoon the remaining batter over the partially baked layer.
+Continue to bake for a total of 1 hour or until the center is almost set.

-6. REMOVE from oven and run knife around rim of pan to loosen cake.
-Cool before removing rim.
-Refrigerate for four hours.
+6. REMOVE from the oven and run a knife around the rim of the pan to loosen the cake.
+Cool before removing the rim.
+Refrigerate for at least four hours.
 Garnish and serve.

 Cheesecake dates all the way back to ancient Greece: Historians believe that a type of cheesecake was served to athletes during the first Olympic Games in 776 B.C.E.
 What type of cheesecake it was, and whether it was sweet or savory, is not known; but savory is a good guess.